by dodopayments

 }

-; you can also pass it explicitly in the constructor.
+A: The client defaults to reading process.env['DODO_PAYMENTS_API_KEY']; you can also pass it explicitly in the constructor.

 Q: How are retries handled?

 A: By default, network errors, 408, 409, 429, and any 5xx response are retried up to 2 times with exponential backoff.
-Adjust via maxRetries
+Adjust via maxRetries.

 Q: Can I change the request timeout?

-option (in milliseconds) when creating the client or per request.
+A: Yes, set the timeout option (in milliseconds) when creating the client or per request.

 Q: What runtimes are supported?
 A: Node.js 18+, modern browsers, Deno ≥1.28, Bun ≥1.0, Cloudflare Workers, Vercel Edge, and Jest environments.